 Certain clinical collaboration platforms have proven successful in extending secure text messaging to all care team members.
-For example, symplr Clinical Communication customers use our comprehensive role-based messaging system, coupled with our Patient Coordinator functionality, to ensure that care teams are apprised of the latest updates in a patient’s health information. symplr Patient Communication attaches basic patient information directly to each message thread and allows team members to quickly see who else is on the team, their status, and promptly start a team message.
+For example, symplr Clinical Communications customers use our comprehensive role-based messaging system, coupled with our Patient Care Coordinator functionality, to ensure that care teams are apprised of the latest updates in a patient’s health information. symplr Patient Care Collaboration attaches basic patient information directly to each message thread and allows team members to quickly see who else is on the team, their status, and promptly start a team message.

 How to address the need for HIPAA-compliant texting

 There is no clear end date in sight for the COVID-19 national health emergency, as mutations proliferate and vaccinations and boosters continue to be administered.
 Healthcare organizations remain under enormous pressure to respond to current healthcare demand on top of virus surges.
 The use of telehealth is expected to continue, and even to grow, after the emergency has been lifted.